alchemistake/blog/_posts/2021-11-05-fixing-my-game-addiction.md

 I have a problem.
 I play too much Vidya Gaems.
 It is not a problem when I play a narative based single player game for fun but when I play something even remotely competitive I become a grustle focused Sigma.
 I can sink in 6-7 hours easily.
 Which turns my daily schedule upside down, and has a negative effect in my life.
 I'm playing until 2AM-3AM in the morning which makes me tired all day long.
 This gotta stop but I lack the willpower to not to do so.
 So I'll delegate willpower to a computer program.

 # Research
-So plan is to have 60 minutes everyday to play.
+So my main concern is to have 60 minutes everyday to play.
 I can decrease or increase based on the circumstances.
 There is 4 options I considered.

 ## DIY
 There is a feature of windows called "policy".
 You can setup those to block some certain applications from running.
 With some basic scripting I would be able to do it.
 It is free but hard to setup.
 If you are cash stripped it can be done.
 [You can continue your researche here.](https://www.technipages.com/prevent-users-from-running-certain-programs)